Harendra1993/hot-trends/README.md

-This project is clone of (https://trends.google.com/trends/hottrends/visualize) This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is clone of (https://trends.google.com/trends/hottrends/visualize). <br>
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts